-NOTE: For 2021 the Grand Depart plans to return.
-The 800 route has re-opened!!
-The AZT300 & AZT800 will be the routes in 2021.
+NOTE: For 2022 the Grand Depart moves forward one week to the 3rd Thursday in October.
+The AZT300 & AZT800 will start concurrently at border monument 103 in 2022 and the new rider limit is 60 total riders.
 Social distancing rules apply, please carry a mask for use in public areas.

 Choose your poison: 300 miles / 800 miles